pressmind/web-core-skeleton-basic/quickstart/search.md

 ```

 ### Search by valid from, valid to
-This example lists all media objects that have the defined "valid from", "valid to" range
+This example lists all media objects that have the defined "valid from", "valid to" range.

 ```php
 <?php